Search

 (B) that reduces the wrist flexion shown in (A)

 Redesigning tools is also important.
 One study in a poultry processing plant found that workers who used standard knives were prone to carpal tunnel syndrome.
-When the workers started using knives with a bent handle, they no longer needed to bend their wrists while cutting the meat (see Figure 4).
+When the workers started using knives with bent handles, they no longer needed to bend their wrists while cutting the meat (see Figure 4).
 This change significantly reduced the occurrence of carpal tunnel syndrome.

 Figure 4 - Knife Handle